MadhuraBelsare1/card-developer/docs/webhook/cardshipping-1.0.0.md

 {
    "$schema":"http://json-schema.org/draft-04/schema#",
    "type":"object",
-   "description":"This event is generated when a applying for new card.", "properties":{
+   "description":"This event is generated when applying for new card.", "properties":{
       "header":{
          "type":"object",